 To start advertising on your blog, you can sign up for an ad network like Ezoic (they pay more than Google Adsense).
 When your blog starts getting more than 100,000 page views a month you can monetize with Adthrive.

 Another popular way to monetize your craft blog is through affiliate marketing.
 Affiliate marketing involves partnering with other businesses and promoting their products on your site.
-You can get affiliate links from an affiliate marketing network and place it inside your blog post.
+You can get affiliate links from an affiliate marketing network and place them inside your blog post.
 Whenever someone clicks your affiliate link and makes a purchase, you will earn a commission.

 For example, you may partner with an online store that sells craft supplies and earn a commission for every sale that you refer.
 This can be a great way to generate passive income as the commissions typically add up over time.

 If you are looking for another way to make money from your blog, you may want to consider creating and selling digital products.
-Digital products can include ebooks, how-to guides, templates, stock photos, printables and more.
+Digital products can include ebooks, how-to guides, templates, stock photos, printables, and more.

 Creating digital products can be a great way to generate passive income as you only have to create the product once and then you can sell it over and over again.
-You can sell your digital products on your own website or on a marketplace like Etsy.
+You can sell your digital products on your own website or a marketplace like Etsy.

 You can use Teachable if you want to sell video courses.
 Your students will have a dedicated course members area and a community system to ask questions and interact with each other.
 If you only want to sell eBooks, you can use SendOwl which lets you sell your digital products and eBooks for free.